Backcountry Ski Course with Avalanche Training Overview

 AIARE Rec 1 page for more information), we have also updated the ways that you can combine avalanche training with backcountry skiing and winter mountaineering instruction.

-Winter Backcountry Skills Part 1
+Winter Backcountry Skills Part 1: Introduction to Backcountry Travel

 At the completion of this first block, you'll receive certificates of training for both the AIARE 1 and the AIARE Rescue Courses.